August 30, 2024

 reflected a clear sky.

-When I stepped barefoot into the water,
+When I stepped into the water

-the cold sliced right into me.
+the cold sliced into me.

-I'd ridden on the back of his motorcycle
+I'd ridden on the back of his motorcycle that day.

-We'd come upon this secret place
+and came upon this secret place.

 The initials we carved